-Here we are again, another 90 degree day on the SouthCoast, and we haven't even hit July yet.
+Here we are again, another hot day on the SouthCoast.

-Tuesday morning on Michael and Maddie, we talked about different jobs people on the SouthCoast have that are particularly affected by this heatwave.
+On Michael and Maddie, we talked about different jobs people on the SouthCoast have that are particularly affected by the heat.

 We had Bino check in from In-House Custom in Fairhaven to show us the work he was doing shingling the back of a garage.
 You can almost feel the heat coming from the photo, and this was taken before 9 a.m., before the heat really kicked in.

-Nae from Fall River told us about her boyfriend who was busy loading up Rhode Island Novelty tractor trailers with the things that will be sold this weekend at different amusement parks.
+Nae from Fall River told us about her boyfriend who was busy loading up Rhode Island Novelty tractor-trailers with things to be sold at amusement parks.

-Nick in New Bedford said one of the toughest jobs to do during a heatwave is working behind the scenes at a restaurant.
+Nick in New Bedford said one of the toughest jobs to do during extreme heat is working behind the scenes at a restaurant.
 Whether it is washing dishes or working as a line cook, a restaurant kitchen is hot any time of the year, never mind when it is 90 degrees outside.

 What did we miss?
 Let us know.
 Better yet, snap a picture of your workplace and send it to us on the Fun 107 app, and we'll add it to the list.